4ndr4s/config-rules-with-auto-remediation/README.md

 |:-------------------|
 | **The bucket described in [base.yaml](https://github.com/4ndr4s/config-rules-with-auto-remediation/blob/main/CFN/base.yaml#L5) needs to be accessible from your organization principal.** |

+## Add A New AWS Config Rule

+To add a new AWS Config Rule, follow these steps:

-4. **Create a New YAML File:**
+1. **Create a New YAML File:**
-    - Copy [rule.yaml.template]() into a new YAML file.
+    - Copy [rule.yaml.template](https://github.com/4ndr4s/config-rules-with-auto-remediation/blob/main/CFN/rule.yaml.templatehttps://github.com/4ndr4s/config-rules-with-auto-remediation/blob/main/CFN/rule.yaml.template) into a new YAML file.
 Use a filename that refers to the control ID.
-5. **Access AWS Config Console:**
-    - Sign in to the AWS Management Console and open the AWS Config console at [AWS Config Console](https://console.aws.amazon.com/config/).
-6. **Select the Appropriate Region:**
-    - Ensure that the region selector is set to a region that supports AWS Config rules.
-For a list of supported regions, refer to the AWS Config Regions and Endpoints in the Amazon Web Services General Reference.
-7. **Add a New Rule:**
-    - In the left navigation, choose `Rules`.
-    - On the Rules page, click `Add rule`.
-8. **Specify Rule Type:**
-    - On the Specify rule type page, filter the list of managed rules by typing in the search field.
-For example, type EC2 to find rules that evaluate EC2 resource types or periodic for rules that are triggered periodically.
-9. **Configure the Rule:**
-    - On the Configure rule page, copy the Managed rule name (e.g., RDS_INSTANCE_PUBLIC_ACCESS_CHECK).
-You will need this to replace `<REPLACE-CONFIG-RULE-SOURCE>` in your new YAML file.
     - For Name, provide a unique name for the rule and replace it in the new YAML file on line [ConfigRuleName](https://github.com/4ndr4s/config-rules-with-auto-remediation/blob/main/CFN/rule.yaml.template#L169).
     - For Description, add a description for the rule.
     - Each rule has different properties and input parameters.
 To identify these, use the S3 template link, replace THE_RULE_IDENTIFIER with the Managed rule name: `http://s3.amazonaws.com/aws-configservice-us-east-1/cloudformation-templates-for-managed-rules/THE_RULE_IDENTIFIER.template`.
 For example: `http://s3.amazonaws.com/aws-configservice-us-east-1/cloudformation-templates-for-managed-rules/RDS_INSTANCE_PUBLIC_ACCESS_CHECK.template`.
-Replace [ComplianceResourceTypes]() with the required scope for the rule.
+Replace [ComplianceResourceTypes](https://github.com/4ndr4s/config-rules-with-auto-remediation/blob/main/CFN/rule.yaml.template#L175) with the required scope for the rule.
+2. **Select the Appropriate Region:**
+    - Ensure that the region selector is set to a region that supports AWS Config rules.
+For a list of supported regions, refer to the AWS Config Regions and Endpoints in the Amazon Web Services General Reference.

 ### Default Parameters